The many-to-few lemma and multiple spines: The many-to-few lemma

 \begin{lem}[Many-to-few] For any $k\geq1$ and $\Fg^k_t$-measurable $Y$ as above,

 \end{lem}

+We will see in the next section that although the quantity on the left-hand side depends on all the particles in the branching Brownian motion, for many natural choices of $Y$ the right-hand side will depend only the particles in the skeleton, of which there are at most $k$ at any time.
+Hence the name ``many-to-few''.

-Note that under $\Q^k_x$, all particles $v\in\skel(t)$ have $\zeta(v,t)>0$ for all $t$ and hence under $\P_x$ only those particles $u$ with $\zeta(u,t)>0$ can possibly be counted.
-This is why the indicator function appears in the $\P_x$-expectation on the left-hand side.
-In applications, if we wish to introduce a model incorporating killing of particles, this can be achieved by allowing $\zeta$ to become zero so that we only count those particles still alive at time $t$.
+Note that the many-to-few lemma is only interested in particles $v\in N(t)$ such that $\zeta(v,t)>0$.
+This can be useful in applications: if we wish to introduce a model incorporating killing of particles in some subset of $J$, we can choose $\zeta$ to be zero on $J$ so that we only count those particles still alive at time $t$.